NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/03-ConfigureProject/README.md

 We allways will need to create a `tsconfig.json` file.
 Run `npx tsc --init` to create it.
 And we can't forget to configure the `tsconfig.json` regarding the project's needs.

-After that, we already can compile using `npx tsc`.
+After that, we already can transpile using `npx tsc`.

 ### `package.json` scripts